 The study of database management theory and practice.
-Experience with designing, creating and utilizing databases will be achieved through hands-on projects using a popular software package such as Microsoft Access or Oracle.
-Prerequisite: CISM 2201 with grade of C or better or have a working knowledge of one or more software packages.
-Offered: Fall.
+Experience with designing, creating and utilizing databases will be achieved through hands-on projects using a popular software package such as Microsoft Access.

+Prerequisite: CISM 2201 or CISM 1101 with grade of C or better or have a working knowledge of one or more software packages.